 May through September

-The Archivist is available Monday-Friday or by appointment.
+Our archivist is available Monday-Friday or by appointment.

-Heritage Hall Museum in Freeman is a South Dakota museum which tells the story of the German-Russian immigrants and others who settled in Southeastern Dakota territory in the 1870s.
+Heritage Hall Museum in Freeman, South Dakota tells the story of the German-from-Russia immigrants and others who settled in southeastern Dakota Territory in the 1870s.
 Our South Dakota museum has over 20,000 historical items on display!